janzaremski/playwright-har/README.md

 module.exports = CustomEnvironment;
 ```

-This setup will create `PlaywrightHar` instance for each spec file, collect browser network traffic from test execution and save it in `.har` file with name corresponding to spec name.
+This setup will create `PlaywrightHar` instance for each `test` statement in `describe` statement in spec file.
+Browser network traffic will be collected from this step execution and save it in `.har` file with name corresponding to `describe` name followed by `test` name.

 ## Additional info